andras-adam/comet/README.md

 ## Contributing

-Use commit names with the following prefixes to indicate its purpose
+Use commit names with the following prefixes to indicate their purpose

 | Emoji                    | Prefix                     | Description                                                |
 |--------------------------|----------------------------|------------------------------------------------------------|